 In the second example, the Avail lists each season as its own Asset.
 While the previous example implies that the set of seasons is a distinct entity, this example makes no attempt to group the seasons other than to say they’re sold together.
 There is an Avail/Asset element created for each season.
 ALIDExperienceMap maps the single ALID to the collection of Experiences.

+Holdbacks

+A holdback is a special type of Avail that indicates exceptions to another Avail.

+Holdback terms

+Holdbacks are defined in Terms with the termName values ‘HoldbackScope’, ‘HoldbackAsset’, ‘HoldbackAssetType’, and ‘HoldbackLanguage’.
+A Holdback should not have any other terms.

+Holdback territories, time periods and assets must be a subset of the original Avail.
+Note that by subset, it could match exactly or represent a smaller set (proper subset).

+Holdback examples

+Let’s say a studio had licensed a movie worldwide for EST, but wanted to withhold the German Subtitle track for weeks 2 and 3.
+There would be two Transaction elements.
+The first licensed the movie, and would have the appropriate terms.

+The second, the holdback avail, would look exactly the same, except it only covered weeks 2 and 3.

+This holdback avail could hold back specific tracks as follows: